sdiehl/wiwinwlh/tutorial.md

 Expressions involving infix operators are disambiguated by the operator's fixity and precedence.
 Infix operators are either left or right associative.
-These denoted by fixity declarations of the operator `infixr` `infixl` and `infix`.
+These denoted by fixity declarations for the operator using either `infixr` `infixl` and `infix`.
 The standard operators defined in the Prelude have the following precedence table.

 ```haskell
 infixr 9  .